A2Amir/Anomaly-Detection/README.md

  <p align="center">
 <img src="./img/3.jpg" alt="sequential anomalies" />
 <p align="center">
  Notice:The values have not fallen outside the normal global bounds, but there are indeed abnormal points (highlighted in orange) when compared to the seasonality.

- ## Anomaly detection
+ ## Anomaly detection Methods:

+The anomaly detection problem has been investigated in many diﬀerent ﬁelds of mathematics and with diﬀerent application areas.
+Anomaly detection was ﬁrst research in the ﬁeld of statistics as outlier detection.
+Lately the statistical approaches have been expanded by machine learning methods.
+Hodge and Austin (Victoria J. Hodge and Jim Austin.
+“A Survey of Outlier Detection Methodologies”.
+English.
+In: Artiﬁcial Intelligence Review 22.2 (2004), pp. 85–126) gives an extensive survey of these anomaly detection techniques.
+Recently other approaches have been explored such as neural networks presented by Markou ( M. Markou.
+“Novelty detection: a review—part 2: neural network based approaches”.
+English.
+In: Signal Processing 83.12 (2003), pp. 2499–2521.) and methods for cyber-intrusion detection.